nj88329/Stopwatch-app/README.md

 ## Documentation

-Three different button given are:
+Three different button in the body are:

-1) Start- Click on the button and start the time.
+1) Start- Click on the button to start the timer.

 2) Stop - Click on the button to stop the timer.